dieterich-lab/clinical_deid/README.md

 ## Data Format

 If you want to run the i2b2 task, you need to download the i2b2 2006 de-identification data set at https://www.i2b2.org/NLP/DataSets/ and convert the data into a tab separated CoNLL file with 2 columns.
-The first column contains the Token, the second column the PHI class.
+The first column contains the token, the second column the entity class.
 Sentences or paragraphs are separated by a newline.

 ```python
 Mister   O